-Decree No 345/2002 stipulating measuring instruments for mandatory verification and measuring instruments subject to type approval, as amended, classifies this type of measuring instruments under items 5.1.1 and 5.1.2 in the annex entitled 'List of specified measuring instruments' as measuring instruments subject to type approval and verification.
+Decree No 345/2002 stipulating measuring instruments for mandatory verification and measuring instruments subject to type approval, as amended, classifies the measuring instruments under items 4.1.1, 4.1.2 a 4.1.3 in the annex entitled 'List of specified measuring instruments' as measuring instruments subject to type approval and mandatory verification.

-This legislation (Measure of a General Nature) was notified in accordance with Directive (EU) 2015/1535 of the European Parliament and of the Council of 9 September 2015 laying down a procedure for the provision of information in the field of technical regulations and of rules on information society services.
+This legislation (Measure of a General Nature) will be notified in accordance with Directive (EU) 2015/1535 of the European Parliament and of the Council of 9 September 2015 laying down a procedure for the provision of information in the field of technical regulations and of rules on information society services.

-III.
 INSTRUCTIONS